freedomlayer/freedomlayer_gut/content/offset/offset_account_book/index.md

 other on the basis of credit accounting.
 To save some energy for both the readers and me, Offset is not a blockchain, and it will not make you rich.

-I haven't updated here for a while.
 Recently a friend asked me what I was working on, and my reply was that I was having some problems with the design of the Offset account book.
 "Well, what's so difficult about designing a phone book?" was the immediate reaction.
-I tried to explain, but the best I could do in the 2 minutes I had was to mumble something about the fact that Offset is decentralized, transactions are asynchronous, things might get cancelled, etc.
-Obviously this was not enough to convince my friend, but this got me thinking, maybe I need to write this all down, to get a better understanding myself of what is so difficult with designing Offset's account book.
+I tried to explain, but the best I could do in the 2 minutes I had was to mumble something about the fact that Offset is decentralized, transactions are asynchronous, things might get cancelled, etc.  Obviously this was not enough to convince my friend, but this got me thinking, maybe I need to write this all down, to get a better understanding myself of what is so difficult with designing Offset's account book.

 # Motivation